 Funding will be provided in two categories:

 - Campus-wide preservation plans for the institution’s buildings, landscape, and cultural assets (including, but not limited to, cemeteries, art and archival collections, and monuments).
-Grants for a campus-wide preservation plan will be $150,000.
+Grants for campus-wide preservation plans will be $150,000.

-- Preservation plans, such as a historic structures report, a conditions assessment, or rehabilitation plans, for individual buildings or sites on the campus.
+- Preservation plans, such as a historic structures report, a conditions assessment, or a rehabilitation plan, for individual buildings or sites on the campus.
 Grants for an individual building plan or site will be $60,000.

-Letters of Intent for this program are due by 11:59 pm local time on Friday, November 5, 2021.
-All interested institutions will be invited to attend a webinar on the program and the application process which will take place on Friday, October 20, 2021 at 1PM Eastern.
-Final grants will be announced in February 2021.
-You can register for the webinar here.
+Applications for this program will open on November 21, 2022 and are due by 11:59 pm local time on Monday, January 23, 2023.
+All interested institutions will be invited to attend a webinar on the program and the application process which will take place at a date TBA.
+Final grants will be announced in June 2023.

 Applicants must be a historically black college or university established prior to 1964 and accredited by a nationally recognized accrediting agency or association determined by the Secretary of Education to be a reliable authority as to